ctoec/data-collection/README.md

    ```

-(Stop the application running in the background with `docker-compose down`.)
+Stop the application running in the background with `docker-compose down`.

+Reset the database data with `docker-compose rm -s -f db && docker-compose up -d db && docker-compose restart server`.

 ### Architecture